-The contract is for the provision of a fire alarm and suppression maintenance and repair and fire alarm monitoring service.
-The requested fire alarm and suppression preventive maintenance and repair and monitoring services requires the contractor to furnish all labor, materials, supplies, equipment, tools, supervision, transportation, insurance, permits, and confined space program necessary to provide service calls and repair and routine preventive maintenance and testing, inspections, emergency service, and monitoring at MDTA-wide fire alarm/suppression systems, which includes fire alarm and suppression mechanical components, and to adhere to applicable MDTA policies and applicable regulatory requirements regarding hazardous materials, wastes, recycling, and general refuse handling, storage, and disposal at the various MDTA facilities.
+This contract is for the provision of Fire Alarm and Suppression Preventative Maintenance and Repair and Fire Alarm Monitoring service.
+The requested preventative maintenance, repair and fire alarm monitoring services require the Contractor to furnish all labor, materials, supplies, equipment, tools, supervision, transportation, insurance, permits, and confined space program necessary to provide service calls and repair and routine preventive maintenance and testing, inspections, emergency service, and monitoring at MDTA Authority-wide fire alarm/suppression systems.